yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 a decision, everybody will understand why it's made and will respect you as a manager who predicted the situation and managed it professionally.

-{% quote Everybody should know everybody's salaries, bonuses, and benefits %}
+{% quote Everybody should know everybody's salaries, bonuses, and benefits. %}

 **Put Money on the Table**.
 Discuss money openly and freely, right in the office, right in front